 The properties held by the Group are mainly leased out to retailers.
-The economic disruption caused by the COVID- SFRS(I) 13.93.d,h,i 19 pandemic has created a highly uncertain economic outlook which may have a material adverse effect on the operations of these tenants, the viability of their business and their ability to meet their rental obligations.
+The economic disruption caused by the SFRS(I) 13.93.d,h,i SFRS(I) 13.99 macroeconomic and geopolitical uncertainties, including the continued negative effects of the COVID-19 pandemic, has created a highly uncertain economic outlook which may have a material adverse effect on the operations of these tenants, the viability of their business and their ability to meet their rental obligations.